na-na-hi/renget/archive/tmd2character_spike.md

 **SPECIAL BONUSES**
 !!! note You have a base of 10 IP and each Skill costs a certain amount of it to equip.
-    You have 2 points to spend.
+    You have 21 points to spend.
-    2/10 +2 IP | ▮▮▯▯▯▯▯▯▯▯▯▯
+    33/10 +2 IP | ▮▮▯▯▯▯▯▯▯▯▯▯
 IQ Skills Active/Inactive | Description of Skill | IP Cost
 ------ | :----: | ------
-1. Hex Maniac | The User is attuned to all things mystical and arcane. | 2 IP
+1. Telepath | If the User is Ghost or Psychic-Type, they may telepathically-speak with anyone they choose.
+Dark-Type attacks deal +1 damage against the User, Fighting-Type attacks deal -1 damage against them.
+While paired with Empath, the User gains Hex Maniac for 0 IP. | 2 IP
 2. Eᴍᴘᴛʏ | Vacant IQ slot. | N/A
 3. Eᴍᴘᴛʏ | Vacant IQ slot. | N/A
 Remembrance | The User's Max IP is increased by 2.
 Granted from Fragmented or Anamnesis. | N/A